dangreen07/minigrep/README.md

 # Minigrep

+## Source
+This came from this tutorial: https://doc.rust-lang.org/book/ch12-00-an-io-project.html

 ## Install / Download
 To use this you can either build it yourself using the command below.
 Or you can download the latest built package
 ```bash